-Any public, private, domestic or foreign country located and/or doing business in India.
+Any domestic, public, private, or foreign entities that are either doing business in India or located in India.

-If the loss comes under the head, ‘Profits and Gains of Business and Profession’ or under ‘Capital Gains’, ITR filing is mandatory.
-This is in case a firm wants to carry forward this loss and offset it with the future income.
+In case the loss comes under the heading - ‘Profits and Gains of Business and Profession’ or under ‘Capital Gains’, then Income Tax returns filing will be compulsory.
+This is applicable when the firm wants to carry forward its loss and set it off against prospective income.

 This option is available only if the Income Tax Return filing is done within the prescribed due date.